'Survivor': Chelsea Townsend speaks...finally!

 Do you think it was your performance in challenges that ultimately got you voted out?

-Yeah, once I started winning I definitely could feel the target grow on my back every time.
-And I think the part that made it harder is that I was also winning all the reward challenges in between the individual immunities, so it just seemed like I was constantly winning and people were starting to get scared of that, and I knew that once the challenge beast name was tossed at me, that’s not good.
+Yeah, once I started winning, I definitely could feel the target grow on my back every time.
+And I think the part that made it harder is that I was also winning all the reward challenges in between the individual immunities, so it just seemed like I was constantly winning, and people were starting to get scared of that, and I knew that once the challenge beast name was tossed at me, that’s not good.
 So I knew it was only a matter of time before people started coming after me.

 Also make sure to check out our episode recap, our Q&A with host Jeff Probst, and the results of our fan poll picking the winner from every final Tribal Council ever.
 And for more Survivor scoop, follow Dalton on Twitter @DaltonRoss.